Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/MediaBundle/README.md

 ## Audio

-If you want to use your own api key for SoundCloud, you can define this in the config.yml of your application but it works fine without it aswell.
+If you want to use your own api key for SoundCloud, you can define this in the config.yml of your application but it works fine without it as well.

 ```yml
 kunstmaan_media: